Why AWS Is Your Solution For SQL 2008 EoL: 4 Reasons To Migrate To AWS

 In 2018, the next-largest public cloud provider had almost 7x more downtime hours than AWS.
 That’s bad news for your operations, no matter what industry you’re in.

 AWS has significantly better reliability than its competitors, due to a foundationally-sound global infrastructure design that’s based on regions and availability zones.
 The AWS cloud spans 64 zones within 21 geographic regions around the world.
 That gives AWS the largest and most comprehensive network of data centers in the world.
 According to a study by IDC, this significantly reduces the length and impact of unplanned outages: Businesses running Microsoft workloads on AWS saw the amount of productive time lost during outages improve from a lengthy five hours to just 10 minutes.

 AWS offers almost every service your business could possibly need from the public cloud, including customized servers, load balancers, storage and content delivery systems, domain management, databases, and much more.
 But it gets better: All of those services work together seamlessly and are available on demand.
 This streamlines your IT operations, reducing the amount of time it takes to tackle just about any task.

 Combine AWS’ robust suite of services with its automated scaling and dedicated, low-latency network connections, and it’s no surprise that companies see a productivity gain after leaving their Microsoft on-premise servers behind.

 Better Return On Investment

 AWS helps customers lower their overall costs of running Microsoft servers in the public cloud.
-Compared to a leading competitor, AWS is 60% less expensive thanks to reduced subscription costs and the minimal staff time required for deployment and migration.
+Compared to a leading competitor, AWS is significantly less expensive thanks to reduced subscription costs and the minimal staff time required for deployment and migration.
 In fact, according to a recent study, customers using AWS are expected to see an average five-year ROI of 442% and break even on their AWS investment in an average of nine months from the beginning of deployment.

 Flexible Licensing Model